oras-project/setup-oras/README.md

   - run: oras version
 ```

-You can also download `oras` CLI from a customized link, by specifying the inputs `url`
-and `checksum`.
-This can be used to download a `beta` or `rc` version, or download
-from a proxy.
-Both inputs must be provided.
+You can also download `oras` CLI from any preferred trusted source, by specifying link of the source via `url` and the SHA256 checksum via `checksum`.
+This can be used to download a `beta` or `rc` version, or download from a proxy.

-When both `url` and `checksum` are provided, the `version` value is ignored and the
-download will be from `url` and checked against `checksum`.

 For example, install `oras` version `v1.2.0-beta.1`.